ibrahni/blogwatch-1/README.md

 ### Running Tests from the IDE

-The default configuration executes tests with headless mode in windows environment and target URL is https://www.baeldung.com.
+The default configuration executes tests with headless mode in windows environment, target URL is https://www.baeldung.com, and the concurrency level is 3.
 The configuration can be changed using following properties:

   - _spring.profiles.active_ - environment variable to either "headless-browser" and "ui-browser"
   - _target.env_ - environment variable should be set to "win" or "linux" for headless browser
   - _base.url_ - to target base URL, for example _http://www.baeldung.com_
+  - _concurrency.level_ - parallel threads to request to the target url

 These can be set as environment variables via the Eclipse run configuration.